Session 5 Year 3 Production: Film

 Horrifyingly Extruciating Death at the Hands of an Unkown Evil Entity in the Abyss of Oblivion

-An 80s Swans era inspired nightmare of heavy, flying drums, vicious bass, and confusingly scary guitar riffs.
+An 80s Swans era inspired nightmare of heavy, flying drums, vicious bass, Screams of a first time vocalist, and confusingly scary guitar riffs.
 A song intended to make the listener really have to pay attention to what they are hearing.

 SKILLS COMMENTARY